Darianlmj/Web-Portfolio/README.md

 - Miscellaneous

 Just before we get into the rest of this article, I wanted to give you a brief overview about this website.
 Before the whole website built commenced, I had no prior experience.
 The only things I did know was some basic HTML and CSS syntax but that was pretty much it.
-Naturally, I opted to start out with an old school way of building websites, which were by using the following languages:
+Naturally, I opted to start out with an old school way of building websites, which were by using HTML, CSS and Vanilla JavaScript.

+However, as I started to get more experience and discovering new and better ways of making this project easier, I decided to completely start over by switching to a JavaScript library called **Reactjs** to make this website cause I heard that it makes life easier in the long run.
+But don't worry, there's actually plenty of similarities in the syntax if you take a look at the source code.

-## Languages Used
+## 🧑🏻‍🏫 Languages Used

 - Reactjs
 - HTML
 - CSS

-However, as I started to get more experience and discovering new and better ways of making this project easier, I decided to start over by switching to a JavaScript library called **Reactjs** to make this website cause I've heard that it makes life easier in the long run.
-But don't worry, there's actually plenty of similarities in the syntax if you take a look at the source code.

-## Websites Used
+## 🌐 Websites Used

-For those of you who are keen on starting your web development journey, here are a few lists of the various websites I drew the inspiration for this website from.
+For those of you who are keen on starting your web development journey, here's a list of the various websites I drew inspiration from.
 Whether it's "how to format things a certain way" or "how to change the colour of this"; there are always tons of help out there and this is just represents a small subset of that.
 Just keep in mind that a large majority of building this website was just Google-ing things that I didn't know how to do (like literally 80% of it) so if I can do it — you can too!

 ### Design and Format Inspiration